gravitl/netmaker-docs/netclient.rst

 Multi-Server
 ============

-Netclient can be used with multiple netmaker servers.
+Netclient can be registered with multiple netmaker servers.
 You can switch between different netmaker servers using netclient switch command.
-Swithing to another server will disconnect netclient from all the networks of the current server.
+*Warning: Switching to another server will disconnect netclient from all the networks on the current server, but you can always switch back using the netclient switch command.*
 .. code-block::

   netclient switch <server name>